isomerpages/ttsh-chi/_platforms-and-programmes/CHI Start Up Enterprise Link/CHISEL Healthcare InnoMatch 2024.md

 <h3><strong>Our Judges</strong></h3>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
-<summary><strong>Dr Lee Fook Kay, Head Pandemic X, Temasek Foundation</strong>
+<summary><strong>Dr Lee Fook Kay, Head Pandemic Preparedness Office, Temasek Foundation</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Dr Lee Fook Kay heads Temasek Foundation’s Pandemic X Office that develops
+<p>Dr Lee Fook Kay heads Temasek Foundation’s Pandemic Preparedness Office
-and executes philanthropic outreach and projects for preparedness and countermeasures for future pandemics.
+that develops and executes philanthropic outreach and projects for preparedness and countermeasures for future pandemics.
 His office supports regional networking of scientific communities and health policy makers, and capacity building through science and technology sharing.
 It also catalyses efforts for biobanking to promote data and material sharing in scientific networks and surveillance of emerging infections and neglected tropical diseases with pandemic potential.</p>
 <p>Dr Lee was Chief Scientist of Ministry of Home Affairs before he retired
 from civil service and joined Temasek Foundation.
 He was instrumental in building national S&amp;T capabilities in chemical, biological, radiological,